 World Rewilding Day launched this year (March 20th) with a short promo narrated by Malaika Vaz, a young presenter and wildlife filmmaker from India.
-If you missed it, you can view it below.
 We caught up with Malaika to find out a bit more about her, her work and her views on rewilding in India and around the world.

 I’m a wildlife filmmaker and TV presenter.
 I present, produce and direct documentaries on the environment for global media networks like Nat Geo Wild, Discovery Channel, the BBC, Al Jazeera and Animal Planet.
 I run a production company and get to work with a really talented and fun team in some of the most remote and hostile habitats as part of my work telling stories about our planet.

 How did you got into nature and the wild?

 I think I’ve always known that I was destined to spend a lot of time adventuring in the wild, whether that is hiking in the Himalayas or diving in the mystical islands of the Andaman and Nicobar archipelago.
 When I started out as a filmmaker at 18, I instinctively knew that it was the right career for me as it allowed me to explore threatened wild places and communicate the stories of those ecosystems and communities to the world.

 I think the most incredible part of being a wildlife presenter and filmmaker is that it allows me to communicate stories about the natural world to millions of people through television or digitally — and hopefully inspire more young people to protect our amazing wildlife.
 Today our natural world in India, and globally, faces many threats, and I believe that it is my responsibility to create compelling, evocative documentaries that can make my generation fall in love with the natural world and be inspired to create some real conservation impact.